istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 ## Liveness and readiness probes using the HTTP request approach

-As stated previously, Istio uses probe rewrite to implement HTTP probes by default.
+As stated previously, Istio uses probe rewrite to implement HTTP/TCP probes by default.
 You can disable this feature either for specific pods, or globally.

 ### Disable the probe rewrite for a pod {#disable-the-http-probe-rewrite-for-a-pod}